kemurphy3/ignite-fitness/docs/cursor-seasonal-ai-prompts.md

         break;
       }
     }

     // Generate modified program
     const modifications = this.getInjuryModifications(affectedArea);

     return {
       message: `I understand your ${affectedArea || 'body'} is bothering you.
 Here's how we'll modify:`,
       modifications: modifications,
-      followUp: "How does this feel?
-We can adjust further if needed.",
+      followUp: 'How does this feel?
+We can adjust further if needed.',
-      action: () => this.applyInjuryModifications(modifications)
+      action: () => this.applyInjuryModifications(modifications),
     };
   }

   getInjuryModifications(bodyPart) {
     const mods = {
       shoulder: {